 A BIT OF (NONDAIRY) MILK OR CREAM – My preference for this vegan chocolate fondue recipe is the more neutral-tasting dairy free milks, like unsweetened almond milk or cashew milk.
 I don’t use too much, but feel like I hit the sweet spot of rich and indulgent, while still being thin enough to dip easily.

 If you want things more thick or rich, you can go with coconut cream or coconut milk, which are closer to the texture of heavy cream.
 (Do know that the taste will come through a bit if you go the coconut route.)

-A SMALL PAN – I have this adorable little “butter warmer” that’s perfect for a small job like this.
+A SMALL SAUCEPAN – I have this adorable little “butter warmer” that’s perfect for a small job like this.
 It’s just the right tiny size for a small batch of chocolate fondue, but you could just as easily use a larger pan.
-Or, you can pour it into a pretty dish for serving, or get a fancy fondue set-up if you want to go big.
+Or, you can pour it into a pretty dish for serving, or get a fancy fondue pot or fondue set if you want to go big.

 WATCH OUT FOR WATER – If your pan, serving bowl, etc. has water on it, it can cause your chocolate to “seize,” and turn grainy.
 You want to be sure everything is clean and DRY before starting (you can’t really rescue seized chocolate).